Tsurune: Anime

-An anime television series adaptation was originally scheduled to premiere on October 15, but due to organizational issues, the series premiered from October 22, 2018 to January 21, 2019 on NHK.
+An anime television series adaptation was originally scheduled to premiere on October 15, but due to organizational issues, the series aired from October 22, 2018, to January 21, 2019, on NHK.
 The series was produced by Kyoto Animation and was directed by Takuya Yamamura, with Michiko Yokote handling the series' scripts, and Miku Kadowaki designing the characters.
 Harumi Fūki composed the series' music.
 The opening theme song is "Naru" by Luck Life, and the ending theme is "Orange-iro" (オレンジ色) by ChouCho.
-The series is simulcast by Crunchyroll.
+The series was simulcast by Crunchyroll.
 Sentai Filmworks has acquired the series for distribution in North America, Australasia, South America, and other territories.
 An unaired 14th episode was screened at an event on March 3, 2019 and released with the first Blu-ray/DVD on May 1, 2019, with Crunchyroll later releasing it in English.